Live better. Save more. Invest wisely. Make a difference.

 Patti Moreno tends one of the raised beds in her Roxbury, MA, urban garden.

-Moreno has also contributed to Home and Garden Television and currently cohosts the PBS show Growing a Greener World.
+Moreno has also contributed to Home and Garden Television and has cohosted the PBS show Growing a Greener World.

 With those impressive credentials under her belt, it’s easy to believe that Moreno has always had a magic touch with plants.